barko/dawg/README.md

 In this example, the file `predictions.txt` contains the output of the model, one value per line, corresponding to each sample in file `test.csv` .
 For binary classifier, these values represent probabilities.
-The output file 'report.txt' contains various importance metrics for each of the features included in the model, in descending order of importance.
+The output file `report.txt` contains various importance metrics for each of the features included in the model, in descending order of importance.